kibertoad/toad-uri-js/README.md

 ### Breaking changes from 4.x

 This is the first version that was forked from the original uri-js.
-Library no longer officially supports Node < 16.x (although it may still work - do your own testing), and a different solution for CJS/ESM publishing is used now.
+Library no longer officially supports Node < 16.x (although it may still work - please test on your own use-cases if necessary), and a different solution for CJS/ESM publishing is used now.

 ### Breaking changes from 3.x